 Request a transcript from the Office of Undergraduate Admissions in Room 124 of the Nigh University Center.
 For more information, call (405) 974-2727, visit How to Request a Transcript or browse help articles and chat with a live agent at the Broncho OneStop Help Center.

 CFAD scholarship applications require a 250-word personal artist statement describing academic interests and how they relate to career objectives.
 The same statement may be used for each scholarship.

 Some scholarship applications require letters of recommendation from faculty members.
 Students will submit their faculty's email addresses during the application, and they will receive an online form to complete.
 It’s best practice to ask their permission in advance and give them plenty of time to do their part.

 Artwork / Essay / Additional Questions

 Some scholarship applications require original artwork, an essay or answering additional questions.
-Please see the individual scholarship criteria in the Scholarships by Application section for specific requirements.
+Please review the individual scholarship criteria for specific requirements.

 NOTE: All requirements are based on your status during the upcoming academic year, unless otherwise stated.

 Donors and Friends

 Interested in contributing to or establishing a scholarship?